GODZ-k/Notebook/README.md

 * __User Authentication__ : Users can sign up, log in, and log out securely.
 * __Note CRUD Operations__ : Users can create, read, update, and delete notes.
 * __Image Upload__ : Users can upload images along with their notes, powered by Cloudinary and Multer.
+* __Jwt authentication__ : Server will provide a access and refresh jwt token for identify the user identity on every request .
 * __SMS Authentication__ : Users can verify their identity using Twilio's SMS authentication.

 ### Technologies Used